 The UL certification proves that a solar panel has satisfied a number of safety, durability and quality assessments.
 However, it should be noted that this certification only ensures a minimum amount of testing.

-Misconception #5: All UL certified commercial solar panels fare the same in extreme weather conditions.
+Misconception #5: All UL certified commercial solar panels fare the same in extreme weather conditions

 Nope.
-Unfortunately, UL certifications only certify that a solar panel manufacturer has met the minimum requirements when it comes to testing.
+Unfortunately, UL certifications only designate that a solar panel manufacturer has met the minimum requirements when it comes to testing.
 It’s up to you to do a little extra probing.
 Inquire as to what your provider does in the way of testing beyond UL certifications.
-They might be ready for you to ask, “Do solar panels work during weather?” or “How does weather affect solar panel efficiency?”
+They might be ready for you to ask, “Do solar panels work during bad weather?” or “How does weather affect solar panel efficiency?”
 But, qualified commercial solar companies should be prepared to answer the following, as well: